-- 5.1 If you express a concern in good faith, but it is not confirmed by the investigation, no action will be taken against you. - 5.2 If, however, you make an allegation frivolously, maliciously or for personal gain, disciplinary action may be taken against you.
+If you express a concern with a reasonable belief of a potential breach but it is not confirmed by the investigation, no action will be taken against you.

+If, however, you make an allegation frivolously, maliciously or for personal gain, disciplinary action may be taken against you.